Notice of Attendance

 The Board of Directors proposes that the Annual General Meeting authorizes the Board of Director, on one or more occasions during the period until the next Annual General Meeting, to resolve on share issue of a maximum of 13,300,000 Class B shares (corresponding to a dilution of approximately 10.0 percent of share capital and approximately 7.9 percent of the votes).

-The purpose with the authorization is that the Company in a time efficient way shall be able to make payment in own shares in connection with possible acquisitions of properties or businesses that the company may undertake.
+The purpose with the authorization is that the Company shall be able to make payment in shares in connection with possible acquisitions of properties or businesses that the company may undertake.

 The Board may resolve to repurchase its own shares within the context of a repurchase program in accordance with Commission Regulation (EC) No 2273/2003, provided the purpose of the acquisition is merely to reduce the Company’s share capital.